xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/OperatingSystem.md

 (LINUX)

-We recommend **not** to use BTRFS on linux, it's known to not work well in conjunction with ArangoDB.
-We experienced that arangodb facing latency issues on accessing its database files on BTRFS partitions.
+We recommend **not** to use BTRFS on linux, it's known to not work well in conjunction with AvocadoDB.
+We experienced that avocadodb facing latency issues on accessing its database files on BTRFS partitions.
 In conjunction with BTRFS and AUFS we also saw data loss on restart.